onezerodigits/tumblr-gif-catalog/README.md

 ## Other thing to know

-Tumblr won't accept animated gifs over 1 MB, so size down, change to adaptive palate, etc to get the size down.
+tumblr won't accept animated gifs over 1 MB, so size down, change to adaptive palate, etc to get the size down.